Dear readers, it’s time that we bring you another update on the unfortunate series of events that have been plaguing our school.

 I awoke to the sound of flies buzzing overhead.
 Maggots crawled across my skin and I nearly became sick.
 The last one died a week ago tomorrow.
 That leaves myself and Elliott… Their corpses, the flies and the maggots.
 And of course my written memories – perhaps the only things keeping me sane.

 I spent endless days searching for Elliott after he disappeared that night in the church.
-I kept a close watch on the townsfolk and I listened closely to any rumor of disturbance that might have spread.
+I kept a close watch on the townsfolk and I listened closely to any rumour of disturbance that might have spread.
 If Elliott still remained in the town then surely I would hear news.
 People were quick to claim a woman a witch and the spawn of all things evil if she even coughed the wrong way. – My brother without his medicine would surely cause a stir.

 But there was nothing.
 No sign of Elliott, not even a whisper of something dark lurking in the shadows of the town.
 This made me grow all the more uneasy.
 I was forced to come to the realisation that I might not ever see my brother again.
 That he might be dead.
 These were the thoughts that plagued me as I soon started my own journey of survival without my brother.